Legend | 2015

 Throughout the years, the Krays were granted a certain informal immunity by their social connections, including Tory peer Lord Boothby, and they finally fulfill their dream of owning a proper West End nightclub.

-The ‘Hide-A-Way’ is the glitzy interior of the Café de Paris, 3 Coventry Street, W1, between Piccadilly Circus and Leicester Square.
-Its scarlet and gilt interior has been used to signify decadence in loads of films, including Scandal, Absolute Beginners, An Education, X-Men: First Class, King Ralph, Dorian Gray – and 1990’s The Krays.
+The ‘Hide-A-Way’ was the glitzy interior of the Café de Paris, 3 Coventry Street, W1, between Piccadilly Circus and Leicester Square.

 Obviously London has changed enormously in 50 years, so the film has to be imaginative in its use of locations.
 Narrow, cobbled Coronet Street, between trendy Hoxton Square and Boot Street, became neon-lit ‘Soho’ through which the Krays are driven.
 This stretch of road is also where you’ll find the exterior of the ‘Metro’ bar from The Crying Game, by the way.